mbrock/telegroam/README.md

 ## Installation

+⚠️ **Warning!** You will probably lose the photos, videos, and other media, because of the way this code handles files from Telegram!
+I can’t recommend using Telegroam until this is fixed.

 I will make this more convenient later.

 1. In Telegram, talk to @BotFather to create a new bot and get an API